MimeThaClown/Heist-of-Cinders/Party/Amara/Relationships.md

   - Had a private conversation with a figure who _appeared_ to be Haliya (later revealed to be a doppelganger).
   - Seemed unaware he’d spoken to an imposter and still confused about what happened.
   - Argued with Amara about her trying to protect him.
 Told her that if she's avoiding helping her friends because of him, it hurts him deeply.
+  - Ended their argument on calmer terms, though tension between them lingered.
+  - Looked visibly upset afterward, staring at the ground in silence.

 ## Gilgamish Cinders - Theo's father